Norwegian version

 These courses offer practical skills and knowledge that can enhance any journalist's professional profile and make them stand out in a competitive job market.

-• Data journalism: Data visualization and interactive dashboards (planned for later semester)
+• AI-journalism: Data visualization and interactive dashboards

-• Data journalism: Follow the money using data journalism (planned for later semester)
+• AI-journalism: Follow the money using AI-journalism

 • Admission requirements